SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 # Continuous integration

 The project provides support for continuous integration.
 Several commands have been implemented using [fastlane](https://fastlane.tools) and are exposed in a `Makefile` for convenient use.
-The idea is to provide commands that can be executed locally and run by a continuous integration server with minimal configuration.
+The idea is to provide commands that can be executed locally as well as by a continuous integration server with minimal configuration.

 Commands are available to: